 Before starting the installation process and for the Linux package installation, you have to make sure that Python 2 (version 2.6 or later) or Python 3 (version 3.5 or later) is installed.

-Even though that most of Linux OS package managers when asked to download Ansible will download the best Python version and its dependencies automatically.
+Even though that most Linux OS package managers when asked to download Ansible will download the best Python version and its dependencies automatically.

 And for the source installation, the development suite may be needed like the build-essential package for Ubuntu.